1. The Sullivan Generator

 Dr. Floyd Seskin, the creator of UroClub, went into the Shark Tank asking for $25,000 in exchange for 51% ownership of his company.
 Kevin Harrington saw potential in it as a novelty product and struck a deal for a whopping 70% equity.
 Dr. Seskin admitted that he would have taken even less and knew that Kevin would turn the UroClub into a big hit.

 Do you suffer from embarrassing flatulence?
-Finally there is an easy solution to keep your gas away from the nostrils of the innocent – the stylish and comfy Under-Ease anti-flatulance underwear.
+Finally there’s an easy solution to keep your gases from reaching the nostrils of the innocent – the stylish and comfy Under-Ease anti-flatulance underwear.
 These giant diaper-like undergarments lock your offending odors up with their airtight seal, and direct the gas to exit through a fanny-side activated carbon filter.
 Now you can confidently cut the cheese anytime, and each filter will last weeks or months depending on the amount of stink you’re pushing through.
 Please note these fashionable underpants are not recommended to be worn in the swimming pool or hot tub, in case you were tempted by that idea.

 Buck and Arlene Weimer, the creators of Under-Ease, went into the Shark Tank asking for $55,00 for a 25% stake in their company, but the Sharks smelled something rotten and didn’t invest.
 The company is still around and selling their underwear and replacement filters at under-tec.com.